Customer Retention: Acquisition’s New Best Friend

 If you’re reading this, chances are your compass points way North.

-Admit it: You obsess over growth metrics like CAC (customer acquisition cost), AR (activation rate), and MRR (monthly recurring revenue).
+Admit it: You obsess over aarrr metrics (AKA pirate metrics) like CAC (customer acquisition cost), AR (activation rate), and MRR (monthly recurring revenue).
 You spend your days running a/b tests and other experiments, iterating and reiterating, again and again—all in an attempt to find the best landing page conversion tactics.
 And in your free time, you scour the web for the next legendary acquisition hack.

 As a growth-driven marketer, it’s your job to help new users get to that Aha! moment—fast.
 But the truth is, that’s just the beginning of your relationship with the customer.